menandmice/micetro_docs/guides/implementation/dns_agents_linux.rst

 3. Revert to your original configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you wish to revert to your original DNS configuration and data, follow these additional steps:
+If you want to revert to your original DNS configuration and data, follow these additional steps:

-1. Stop the BIND or named service, which might have been managed by the DNS agent, using its respective init script.
+1. Stop the BIND or ``named`` service, which might have been managed by the DNS agent, using its respective init script.
 For example:

    .. code-block:: bash